The Patriot Post® · The Patriot's Primer on American Liberty (Full Copyright Text)

 “In the supposed state of nature, all men are equally bound by the laws of nature, or to speak more properly, the laws of the Creator.” —Samuel Adams

-On July 2nd, 1776, delegations from the 13 sovereign states, in convention as the Second Continental Congress at the Pennsylvania State House, voted in support of a much-debated resolution for unity and independence.
-There was one abstention from the New York delegation, which had not yet received permission from its Provincial Congress to vote in the affirmative.
+On July 2nd, 1776, delegations from the 13 sovereign states convened as the Second Continental Congress at the Pennsylvania State House.
+The delegates voted in support of a much-debated resolution for colonial unity and independence.
+The New York delegation abstained, as they had not received permission from its Provincial Congress to vote in the affirmative.

 Adams continued: “The Second Day of July 1776, will be the most memorable Epocha, in the History of America.
 I am apt to believe that it will be celebrated, by succeeding Generations, as the great anniversary Festival.
 It ought to be commemorated, as the Day of Deliverance by solemn Acts of Devotion to God Almighty.
 It ought to be solemnized with Pomp and Parade, with Shews, Games, Sports, Guns, Bells, Bonfires and Illuminations from one End of this Continent to the other from this Time forward forever more.
 You will think me transported with Enthusiasm but I am not.
 I am well aware of the Toil and Blood and Treasure, that it will cost Us to maintain this Declaration, and support and defend these States.
 Yet through all the Gloom I can see the Rays of ravishing Light and Glory.”

-The delegates then spent two days reviewing the draft of the proposed declaration for independence, which John Adams had requested Thomas Jefferson compose.
+The delegates then spent two days reviewing the draft of the proposed declaration for independence, which 33-year old Thomas Jefferson composed at the request of John Adams.
 After revisions and deletions, it was ratified on July 4th and signed by John Hancock, president of the Continental Congress.
 July 4th has since become the Independence Day we celebrate with “Pomp and Parade, with Shews, Games, Sports, Guns, Bells, Bonfires and Illuminations.”

-On the night of its enactment, printer John Dunlap produced the first 200 broadsides for distribution.
+On the night of the enactment of the Declaration of Independence, printer John Dunlap produced the first 200 broadsides for distribution.
 Notably, however, the famous parchment copy of the Declaration now in the National Archives was ordered by Congress on July 19th — including the additional word “unanimous” after the New York delegation affirmed its support.
 It was then signed by 56 Patriots, some of whom were not present in Philadelphia in early July.
 Most signed in early August, with the last signature affixed on November 4th.

-The delegate signers were merchants, farmers, doctors, lawyers and others, all of whom pledged “our lives, our fortunes and our sacred honor” to the cause of Liberty.
+The delegate signers, who were merchants, farmers, doctors, lawyers, and of other common professions, all pledged, “our lives, our fortunes and our sacred honor” to the cause of Liberty.
 Nine of the 56 would indeed lose their lives in the ensuing conflict.